Q: What is a Final Agreement?

 Q: How is the Kitselas Treaty different from the Nisga’a Treaty?

-A: Both the Nisga’a Final Agreement and the Kitselas Agreement-in-Principle cover areas such as lands and resources, cash, self-government and fiscal arrangements.
-However, each Nation currently in negotiations is working towards a settlement that will suit their needs.
+A: Kitselas only have Agreement-in-Principle (AIP) in place, while the Nisga’a have a Final Agreement.
+Both the Nisga’a Final Agreement and the Kitselas Agreement-in-Principle cover areas such as lands and resources, cash, self-government and fiscal arrangements.
 We have reviewed very closely what the Nisga’a have done, and we have been able to learn from them.
 The Nisga’a treaty includes ALL Nisga’a people whereas the Kitselas Treaty will not include all the Tsimshian, only the people of Kitselas.
-Also, the key element of our treaty, which is self-government, will be very different.
+Also, the key element of our treaty, which is self-governance, will be very different.
 We will govern ourselves under our own Constitution, structuring our own government.
-It is also extremely important to remember that the Kitselas are only nearing an Agreement-in-Principle (AIP) and the Nisga’a have a Final Agreement.

 Q: Does belonging to another treaty prevent us from voting?